Matrix calculation with NumPy

 3.25

-However, we can obtain this information from each axis through the axis attribute; if it is 0, it is done over each column, whereas if it is 1, it is done over each row.
+However, we can obtain such information for each axis through the axis attribute.
+If it is 0, it is done over each column; while if it is 1, it is done over each row.

 A = np.array([[3, 5], [4, 1]])